A WebGL point and click 3D escape room game, using my own engine.

 MXFrame is the third generation of my graphics engine for WebGL, based on earlier DirectX versions.MXFrame repository

 I have been programming for as long as I can remember, and doing it professionally since 1996.
 I am mostly self taught, having discovered C in highschool on my own before studying Comp Sci in university, but am always learning and reading about new stuff to get better.
-Most of my time has been spent with C++ in Unix and Windows, but I have been known to work with anything that looks cool: Java, PHP, Lua, Lisp, JS, Perl - Even Prolog was cool one summer.
 I am very interested in procedural algorithms and genetic software that can evolve itself.
 Since I don't have time for making game levels or scripting AI, its easier if the game can do that itself!

-Which brings us to gaming.
 I've been trying to write my own games since grade 8 with varied success.
 Most games are nothing more than a tech demo that never goes anywhere but its all important steps in learning.
 I don't like using game engines and prefer to discover how to do everything myself from scratch.
-Over the last decade I've taught myself DirectX, HLSL, C# and XNA programming (no I don't do OpenGL!), as well as PhysX and other physics engine SDKs.
-I've branched out into doing XBox and WindowsPhone development since its very easy to get stuff to market there.
-I've managed to get a few complete games done in the last year or so and feel being able to complete something bigger isn't too far off.
+Over the last decade I've taught myself DirectX, HLSL, XNA, and WebGL programming, as well as PhysX and other physics engine SDKs.

 I am unrelated to The Best Page in the Universe.